microsoft/coyote/docs/_learn/tutorials/failover-coffee-machine.md

 ...
 ```

-The `-p 8` option means use 8 test processes, each one is assigned a random scheduling strategy.
+The `--parallel 8` option means use 8 test processes in parallel, each one is assigned a random scheduling strategy.
-Each process runs until it finds a bug, then they are all terminated and the bug is reported.
+Each process runs until the first one finds a bug, then they are all terminated and the bug is reported.
-This can be an excellent way to leverage the full power of your PC to find those bugs that are
+This can be useful when you want to leverage the full power of your PC to find those bugs that are
 particularly hard to find.

 You can find out how much testing was actually done during this parallel test operation by adding